AviatrixSystems/Docs/HowTos/FAQ.rst

 Go to Settings -> Controller -> Security Group Management, select the `primary account <http://docs.aviatrix.com/HowTos/aviatrix_account.html#setup-primary-access-account-for-aws-cloud>`_, click Enable.

+When this feature is enabled, the Controller will immediately create 4 security groups.
+Since each security group can support 50 security rules, the Controller can support up to 200 gateways.

 (If you deploy Aviatrix SAML clients for user VPN access, you can follow `this document <http://docs.aviatrix.com/HowTos/controller_security_for_SAML.html>`_ to add security to the Controller.)